Circular orderability of 3-manifold groups: Rational longitudes and knot manifolds

 \section{Rational longitudes and knot manifolds}

 Recall that a knot manifold is a compact, connected, irreducible and orientable $3$-manifold with boundary an incompressible torus.
-In this section we demonstrate a technique for creating circular orderings of fundamental groups of knot manifolds, where a class dual to the rational longitude has prescribed rotation number.
+In this section we demonstrate a technique for creating circular orderings of fundamental groups of knot manifolds, where the cyclic subgroup generated by a class dual to the rational longitude has a prescribed circular ordering.

 \begin{lemma} Suppose that $C$ is a cyclic group, $D$ is a nontrivial subgroup of $C$ and $c$ is a circular ordering of $D$.
 Then there exists a circular ordering $c'$ of $C$ such that

 \end{lemma} \begin{proof} We first consider the case where $C = \mathbb{Z}$ is infinite cyclic and $D = k \mathbb{Z}$.
 Let $c$ be an arbitrary circular ordering of $k \mathbb{Z}$, and let $d$ denote the standard circular ordering of $\mathbb{S}^1$.
 Consider the rotation number homomorphism $\mathrm{rot}_c:k \mathbb{Z} \rightarrow \mathbb{S}^1$ corresponding to the circular ordering $c$.
 Suppose that $\mathrm{rot}_c(k) = exp(2 \pi i \alpha)$ where $\alpha \in [0,1]$, and define $\phi: \mathbb{Z} \rightarrow \mathbb{S}^1$ by $\phi(1) = exp(\frac{2 \pi i \alpha}{k})$.
 There are two cases to consider.